PoodleApp/arfe-protocol/ARFE.markdown

 The URI of any ARFE document that updates the resource serves as the URI of the new revision.

-The resources from the interpreted conversation are displayed to user, as opposed to primary content parts as a Classic Email client would do.
+The resources from the interpreted conversation are displayed to the user, as opposed to primary content parts as a Classic Email client would do.
 Each attachment part is replaced by its corresponding resource.